Is the Masters in Medical Sciences program considered an enhancer program or a Special Master’s Program (SMP)? Who can

 The cohort is kept small to ensure students have diect faculty support, while learning in an intimate environment.
 On average, we accept 35 students into each cohort.

 What advising support will I receive?

-In the Larner College of Medicine at The University of Vermont we realize how important your future goals and aspirations are and provide one-on-one and group advising throughout the program.
+At The Robert Larner, M.D.
+College of Medicine at The University of Vermont we realize how important your future goals and aspirations are and provide one-on-one and group advising throughout the program.
 In addition to program academic advising, we provide support regarding the medical school admissions process and each students’ time line and goals.
 Our support does not end once you graduate the program.
 We continue to work with alumni to help them reach their career aspirations.

 My previous grades are not a representation of my ability.
 Will your admissions committee still consider my application?

 When reviewing applications, we look at the candidate holistically.
 We want to know that you are capable of succeeding in our program and can handle a strong science curriculum.
 We take into account prior academics, MCAT/GRE scores, experience, letters of recommendations, recent coursework and anything else that helps to demonstrate your character and potential.
 Standardized test scores are not required, though applicants are highly encouraged to provide previously taken standardized tests as it could affirm baseline knowledge.